dtrifonov/thoughtful-broccoli/content/blog/_index.md

 ---
-title: Blog
+title: Blog1
-subtitle: This is an optional subtitle for the blog page
+subtitle: This is an optional subtitle for the blog page1
 img_path: images/5.jpg
 menu:
   main:
-    name: Blog
+    name: Blog1
     weight: 3
 layout: blog
 ---